-These courses allow students to deepen and broaden their knowledge according to individual preferences.
-Students have to select courses with a total of 7 hours (10.5 ECTS points) from Sections 4.1 to 4.3.
+These courses allow students to deepen and broaden their knowledge in the area of Computer Science according to individual preferences.
+Students have to select courses with a total of 9 hours (13.5 ECTS points) from Sections 4.1 to 4.3.
 These courses must contain at least one seminar from Section 4.3.
 CS electives should be attended during the last two semesters of the program and cannot be re-selected in a subsequent Master's program.